Blog · Review Essay · Last reviewed June 24, 2026

 If a model is framed as a tool, users may underread its social force.
 If it is framed as a mind, users may overread its moral and epistemic authority.
 If it is framed as an oracle, they may treat coherence as revelation.
 If it is framed as a child, they may accept corporate dependency as care.
 The language around the system becomes part of the system's power.

-For this catalog, God, Human, Animal, Machine belongs beside Computer Power and Human Reason, The Second Self, VALIS, and Simulacra and Simulation.
-Each book watches a boundary become unstable: calculation and judgment, tool and companion, signal and revelation, representation and world.
-O'Gieblyn's contribution is to show how the instability is not new.
-AI intensifies old metaphysical questions by giving them an interface that talks back.
+God, Human, Animal, Machine belongs beside Computer Power and Human Reason, The Second Self, VALIS, and Simulacra and Simulation.
+Each of those books watches a single boundary buckle: calculation and judgment, tool and companion, signal and revelation, representation and world.
+O'Gieblyn's contribution is to show that the buckling is not new.
+AI simply gives old metaphysical questions an interface that talks back, which makes them feel urgent rather than abstract.

-The strongest practical takeaway is restraint in naming.
-Do not call a system a god because it surprises you.
-Do not call it a person because it comforts you.
-Do not call it merely a tool if it is already shaping attachment, belief, labor, and self-description.
-The hard work is to describe the relation accurately enough that people can keep their agency inside it.
+The discipline she asks for is restraint in naming.
+Do not call a system a god because it surprised you.
+Do not call it a person because it comforted you.
+Do not call it merely a tool once it is shaping attachment, belief, labor, and the words you use about yourself.
+The work is to describe the relation precisely enough that a person can keep their agency somewhere inside it.

 Sources